Kaldei/EasySave/EasySave_Exe/USERDOC.md

 * You can you choose between Launch one Backup (enter the number of the Backup) or Launch All Backup (enter 0).
 * Once you have choose one option, the Backup will begin and a screen will display information about the progression of the Backup.
 * In the same time the `State.json` file is updated with information on progression of the Backup.
+* Every time a File is saved, the today's Log file is updated.
 * When the backup work is over a message will be prompt.

 Note : If you launch a Differential Backup for the first time, it will automatically launch a Full Backup.

 ### 4. Remove a Work